Temporomandibular Joint Disorders Pain and How Local Orthodontist Can Help You

 - Any person who has recently sustained a jaw or tooth injury

-- Those with poor posture issues as this can lead to neck strain and jaw muscle dysfunction.
+- For those with poor posture issues, this can lead to neck strain and jaw muscle dysfunction.

 - Anyone who is genetically predisposed to developing TMJ syndrome.